JetBrains/ideavim/README.md

 See [the changelog](CHANGES.md) for the list of hot unreleased features.

-It is important to distinguish EAP from traditional pre-release software.
+It is important to distinguish EAP builds from traditional pre-release software.
 Please note that the quality of EAP versions may at times be way below even usual beta standards.